 As we mentioned at the top, one of the benefits of using tags is to keep users browsing your site.
 There are various ways to display the tags in the Joomla front end.

-1. Tags in Content Articles
+1. Tags in Content Items

 By default tags associated with any piece of content will automatically display on that content.
-You choose to show these tags or not in the Article options, though by default these will show.
+You choose to show these content tags or not in the Article options, though by default these will show.

-2. Popular Tags module
+2. Joomla Tags module

 Another way of displaying the tags (and probably the most popular and used way) is by Using the default Joomla "Popular Tags" module.
 This module shows those tags which are popular within your website.